ABOUT THE MIGRAINE WORLD SUMMIT

 ABOUT THE SUMMIT

-36 world leading migraine experts, doctors and specialists from around the world are being interviewed to help answered the most difficult questions for migraineurs in desperate need of relief.
+31 leading migraine experts, doctors and specialists from around the world are being interviewed to help answer the most difficult questions for migraine patients in desperate need of relief.

 The event is free whilst it’s live for a week in April each year.